syncfusion-content/javascript-docs/js/api/ejMap.md

 ### baseMapIndex `number`
 {:#members:basemapindex}

-Specifies the baseMapIndex of the map to determine the shape layer to be displayed
+Specifies the index of the map to determine the shape layer to be displayed

 #### Default Value